Ready to make some New Year’s resolutions? Here are some of the ecommerce trends you should watch in 2022.

 3. Increase in “Buy Now, Pay Later”

 Splitting payments for online purchases across a number of months is rising in popularity.
+Ecommerce trends such as this one raise some questions.
 Can these “buy now, pay later”(BNPL) plans be ethical?
 Many have come under a lot of fire for negatively impacting credit scores and encouraging irresponsible spending or overconsumption.

 Certain providers are wise to these issues and actively aim to make a difference in this space.
 Buy now, pay later solution, Sezzle, a Certified B Corp, is a great example of a provider that goes above and beyond, empowering people to opt-in to reporting to instead rebuild and improve their credit scores.
 BNPL solutions have also been known to favor mission-led enterprises when it comes to the funding that they offer to businesses.